 His main source of wealth is his involvement in the lucrative, but highly illegal, smuggling trade, and he has plans to go into partnership with Lord Ashwood, a local nobleman, in a venture which involves plundering foreign ships.

-The main plot concerns Fox and John’s search for a long-lost diamond which had once belonged to one of the Mohune family.
+The main plot concerns Fox and John’s search for a long-lost diamond that had once belonged to one of the Mohune family.